-\item Maybe if Yang and Tulsi were running the party, I might have a much better opinion of the Democratic Party.
+Looking at just the tweets labeled by three coders as containing aversion to Democrats, we again examine the three tweets with the lowest aversion to Democrats CGCoT pairwise scores.
+The text of these tweets is as follows. \begin{enumerate} \item ``Maybe if Yang and Tulsi were running the party, I might have a much better opinion of the Democratic Party.
 However as it stands, I cannot.
 I do respect Yang for wanting to help fighters get paid fairly.
-My brother boxed for 20 years and doesnt have anything to show for it. \item This is what the MSM and libs won't ever tell you.
+My brother boxed for 20 years and doesnt have anything to show for it.'' \item ``This is what the MSM and libs won't ever tell you.
 And folks reply to this with all sorts of whataboutism, that it's perfectly fine these cops were injured by violent protesters.
 So that means all Jan 6 defendants should never have been arrested?
-AmIright? \item Regular law enforcement like any other regulated profession so that bad cops can\'t just get rehired at the next department over."
+AmIright?'' \item ``Regular law enforcement like any other regulated profession so that bad cops can't just get rehired at the next department over.'
 Wtf does this mean?
-Proof your statements, Dems. \end{enumerate} Here, ChatGPT-3.5 interpreted the text differently from humans.
-For example, it did not interpret someone describing how they do not respect the Democratic Party as expressing aversion against Democrats; in another tweet, it did not interpret ``libs'' as an insult towards liberals.
-In the third tweet, the author asked Democrats to ``proof your statements,'' which ChatGPT-3.5 did not interpret as an insult or criticism of Democrats.
+Proof your statements, Dems.'' \end{enumerate} Here, GPT-3.5 interpreted the text differently from humans.
+For example, in the first tweet, it did not interpret someone describing how they do not respect the Democratic Party as expressing aversion to Democrats.
+In the second tweet, GPT-3.5 did not interpret ``libs'' as an insult towards liberals.
+Lastly, in the third tweet, the author asked Democrats to ``proof your statements,'' which GPT-3.5 did not interpret as an insult or criticism of Democrats.